frizatch/ScrollyTelling-Introduction/README.md

 ### Draft an Outline

-Design
+Today we'll just play with the platforms for building immersive narratives, but when you tackle one for real, it's good practice to outline your story before you dig in.
+Think about what you're trying to accomplish with sharing your story.
+Here are some design hints to think about... note, images are also data in this context.

+**Design**
-- data (which sets the content of the story)
+- *data* (which sets the content of the story)
-- audience (which sets the tone of the story)
+- *audience* (which sets the tone of the story)
-- message (which sets the focus of the story)
+- *message* (which sets the focus of the story)

 ### Pick a Platform

+Given the condsiderations above about your message, audience and data, which platform best matches what you're trying to accomplish.
+Think not only about the structure of the product, but its distribution as well.
+We'll look at two possibilities in this workshop, but be aware there are others that may fit better.

 ## <a name="esristorymap"></a> ESRI's StoryMaps

 ### Create a Public ESRI account
-(If you want to create elaborate maps or access all of the functions of Story Maps, such as adding audio clips, see the Geospatial Services Page and request a licensed AGOL account.)
+(If you want to access all of the functions of Story Maps, such as adding audio clips, request a licensed AGOL account.)

-•	An account (public or licensed) is needed to access the Story Maps application and ArcGIS Online (AGOL), an optional application for creating maps with data.
+An account (public or licensed) is needed to access the Story Maps application and ArcGIS Online (AGOL), an optional application for creating maps with data.
 - ArcGIS StoryMaps – a way to build narratives on the web
 - ArcGIS Online – for building more custom, data-based webmaps to enhance your stories

 #### The storymap URL
 - Go to https://storymaps.arcgis.com/ and click “Sign in”:
 -	Next, look for the Create a Public Account link at the bottom of the next pop-up window:

 <p align="center">